 Almost any form of exercise or movement can increase your fitness level while decreasing your stress.
 The most important thing is to pick an activity that you enjoy; otherwise, you’re just causing yourself more stress.
 For example, you may choose walking, stair climbing, jogging, dancing, bicycling, yoga, tai chi, gardening, weightlifting or swimming, to name a few.

-If you want to take it up a notch, spring into fitness and take full advantage of warm-weather adventures.
-Whether you’re a regular exerciser or new to fitness, it’s important to begin to prepare for these activities now (as in: today) by improving in these four key elements of your fitness.
+Whether you’re a regular exerciser or new to fitness, it’s important to prepare for physical activities by improving in these four key elements of your fitness:

 FORTIFY THE FORT: Strengthen Your Core